Property Assessment and Taxation

 Linear Property Assessment Unit

 Carries out the linear property assessment function on behalf of municipalities.This work includes the preparation of assessments for linear properties, sending the assessment notices to companies, providing copies to the municipality, preparing a provincial linear property assessment roll (available for viewing at the branch office in Edmonton), and responding to linear assessment complaints and appeals.
 A portion of the cost of these operations is recovered from municipalities.
-The unit also informs municipalities of new wells within their boundaries so they can administer the well drilling equipment tax where appropriate.
+The unit also informs municipalities of new energy wells within their boundaries so they can administer the Well Drilling Equipment Tax where appropriate.

 Linear Property Assessment Fees

-Linear property assessment fees are collected from municipalities to recover the full costs the ministry incurs associated with preparing and defending linear property assessments.
-Similar to last year, to assist your municipality in budget planning, please open the spreadsheet below to view your municipality’s 2013 linear property assessment fee.
+Linear property assessment fees are collected from municipalities to recover the costs the ministry incurs associated with preparing and defending linear property assessments.
+Similar to last year, to assist your municipality in budget planning, please open the spreadsheet below to view your municipality’s 2014 linear property assessment fee.
 This fee is determined by a common rate that is charged to each municipality per dollar of linear assessment.
-The rate has decreased for 2013, and this reduced rate has been used to calculate your municipality’s fee.
-If you have any questions, please contact the Assessment Services Branch at firstname.lastname@example.org, or at 780-427-3170 (toll free by first dialling 310-0000).
+The rate has decreased for 2014, and this reduced rate has been used to calculate your municipality’s fee.
+If you have any questions, please contact the Assessment Services Branch toll free at 310-0000, then 780-427-3170, or at firstname.lastname@example.org.
+This is not a bill, the actual bill will be mailed out to each municipality by Mid-November 2014.

 Request for Information